E Co. institute: Building capacity with GGGI Indonesia – Tackling the GCF paradigm shift

 1. In person training in Indonesia

 We delivered two trainings in Indonesia in October of 2019 and January 2020.
 Each training covered a number of topics, including, the GCF investment criteria; problem and solution trees; the climate rationale; theory of change; logframes; project finance and budgets; and co-financing requirements.
-My colleague, Alex Milano wrote about the October training here.
+We wrote about the October training here.

 2. Remote coaching for concept note developers